chaypaterson/libffwd-cancer-integrator/README.md

 original but is not machine agnostic, and only targetted 4 machines: my workstation, my development box at the WMIC, my MacBook, and the [CSF](https://ri.itservices.manchester.ac.uk/csf3/).

 Build & run Python binding:
 ------------------------

-*Ensure pybind11 is available in your environment.
-Install it via pip if necessary:

-    pip install pybind11

-Navigate to the cancer-integrator/src/core directory:
+Navigate to the src/python directory.

 Create and activate a Python virtual environment:

     python3 -m venv venv

     source venv/bin/activate

+Ensure pybind11 and gsl are available in your environment.
+Install it via pip if necessary:

+    pip install pybind11 gsl

 Build and install the Python bindings: